Natural Resources and Environmental Management (NREM)

 NREM 491 Topics in Natural Resources and Environmental Management (V) Study and discussion of significant topics and problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable five times up to four credits.
 A-F only.
 Pre: consent.

 NREM 494 Environmental Problem Solving (3) (2 Lec, 1 3-hr Lab) Senior-level capstone for NREM and related majors.
 Ecosystem management within problem-solving context.
 Applications of research and analytical methods, management tools to case studies.
 Focus on student teamwork and oral communications.
-NREM majors only.
 A-F only.
-Pre: senior in NREM (or consent) and 310.
-(Once a year)
+Pre: 310, 301/SUST 311 (or concurrent), 302/SUST 312 (or concurrent), and senior; or consent.
+(Once a year) (Cross-listed as SUST 494)

 NREM 499 Directed Study (V) Repeatable up to four credits.
 Pre: senior standing and consent.

 NREM 500 Master’s Plan B/C Studies (V) Enrollment for degree completion.
 Repeatable up to 3 credits.
 Pre: master’s Plan B or C candidate and consent.

-NREM 611 Resource and Environmental Policy (3) Exploration of institutional and policy dimensions of natural resource development, management, allocation, markets and pricing, focusing on their environmental impacts.
+NREM 611 Resource and Environmental Policy Analysis (3) Exploration of institutional and policy dimensions of natural resource development, management, allocation, markets and pricing, focusing on their environmental impacts.
 Emphasis on policy analysis using case studies and empirical findings.
 Original paper required.
 A-F only.
-Pre: ECON 300 or ECON 301, or consent.
-(Fall only)
+Pre: grade of C- or above in ECON 130 or NREM/SUST 220, or consent.
+(Fall only) (Cross-listed as SUST 611)

 NREM 612 Predicting and Controlling Degradation in Human-Dominated Terrestrial Ecosystems (3) Historic, present, and projected trends in understanding and managing human-dominated ecosystems; predicting, measuring and mitigating degradation especially in terrestrial ecosystems with a focus on small volcanic islands in tropical settings.
 A-F only.
-Pre: 301 and 304 (or equivalent) and 600.
+Pre: 301/SUST 311 and 304 (or equivalent) and 600.
 Recommended 461, or consent.
-(Fall only)
+(Fall only) (Cross-listed as SUST 612)

 NREM 627 Applied Microeconomic Analysis (3) Economic applications to the agricultural and nonagricultural industries are emphasized.
 Econometric techniques are used to estimate demand, supply, production and cost functions which are analyzed in terms of economic theory and market information.
 A-F only.
 Pre: AREC 626 and ECON 627, or consent.

 NREM 631 Sustainable Agriculture Seminar (3) Critical evaluation of existing and alternative cropping systems from a long-term perspective.
 Value conflicts and resolution.
 Repeatable unlimited times.
 Pre: graduate standing or advanced undergraduate standing, and consent.